If you love craft beer, make a day (or more) of it and quench your thirst at 10 of the best South Australian microbreweries.

 6. Vale Brewing, McLaren Vale

-Tastings are available at Red Poles, 190 McMurtrie Road, McLaren Vale.
-A tasting paddle of four beers costs $4.
+Vale Brewing beers are available for tasting at Red Poles, 190 McMurtrie Road, McLaren Vale, Fleurieu Peninsula.

 7. Clare Valley Brewing Company

 The rising star of the South Australian craft brewing scene, Clare Valley Brewing is the creation of Craig Harnett and Ben Jeanneret who wanted to make a range of good-tasting beers which reflected the Clare’s rich agricultural heritage.

 The brewery’s idiosyncratic tasting room, Hop & Vine in Auburn, stocks the full Clare Valley Brewing range, plus some interesting limited-release table wines.
 “Because we’re a small brewer we can adapt quickly and come up with new ideas and respond to public demand for something novel,” says Phillip Douglas, head brewer.
 “Our beers are interesting without being whacky."

 Hop & Vine, the outlet for Clare Valley Brewing, is located at 20 Main North Road, Auburn, Clare Valley.

 8. Meechi Brewing Company, Langhorne Creek